 Alliance Assigned Initiatives

-For the 2021-2022 fiscal year (July 2021-June 2022), the Alliance was assigned 15 specific initiatives.
+For the end of 2021 and the 2022 calendar year, the Alliance was assigned 15 specific initiatives.
 The specific initiatives are grouped by committee or staff assignment below.
 To see progress updates on Alliance specific initiatives, click on the link below.

 - The Oregon Alliance to Prevent Suicide (The Alliance) will organize committees, advisory groups, and workgroups to align with YSIPP 2021-2025.